 Here at Bitstocks, we do charge for trade transactions, however this is fully transparent and only as part of our ‘no performance, no pay’ policy.
 This means that we share proceeds with you on profitable trades at a rate of 25%, and you retain 75% of the crystallised profit.
 We do not charge a fee based on the full trade amount.

 Bitcoin is decentralised, meaning there is no central body, organisation or individual that holds ultimate control.
-This is one of Bitcoin’s most appealing characteristics: it offers you individual financial sovereignty, away from permission-based Central Banks and Governments.
+This is one of Bitcoin’s most appealing characteristics: it has eliminated the risk of a central point of failure.

 Bitcoin operates as a distributed network.
 There are thousands of computers across the world that run a full copy of the blockchain on their hard drives, verifying transactions and adding blocks to the blockchain.
-Essentially this means that if, in the highly unlikely event of the entire Internet going down, it would take just a single computer to restore Bitcoin in its entirety.
+Essentially this means that if one network node attempts to fudge the record, the other nodes will reject the change.

 The Bitcoin protocol - that is the underlying technology of the network - is exceptionally secure.
 In fact, it would take an incomprehensible amount of computational power to ‘hack’ the network, making the effort needed heavily outweigh any potential gain to be had.